ono-midori/ono-midori.github.io/techs/zguide.md

 ### Zero-Copy

-ZeroMQ’s message API lets you send and receive messages directly from and to application buffers without copying data.
+ZeroMQ's message API lets you send and receive messages directly from and to application buffers without copying data.
 We call this zero-copy, and it can improve performance in some applications.

 You should think about using zero-copy in the specific case where you are sending large blocks of memory (thousands of bytes), at a high frequency.
 For short messages, or for lower message rates, using zero-copy will make your code messier and more complex with no measurable benefit.
 Like all optimizations, use this when you know it helps, and measure before and after.